TheNeoBurn/KidsPatch_WS2812/README.md

 ### Animations

-All animations are difined in all four orientations: 0°, 90°, 180° and 270°.
+All animations are defined in all four orientations: 0°, 90°, 180° and 270°.
 That way it is easy to change where the pushbutton for example points.
 The switching works by including the appropriate orientation file `animations*.h` at the beginning of the script.

 I also created little JavaScript tools to help creating and editing animations:
 - Editor: [bjsblog.spdns.de/stuff/BjSMatrixEditor2.htm](https://bjsblog.spdns.de/stuff/BjSMatrixEditor2.htm)